security-force-monitor/research-handbook/source/incidents-attributes.rst

 Guidance for use
 ~~~~~~~~~~~~~~~~

-Sometimes a source will report general information about the alleged perpetrators of an act.
-For example, rather than state a unit or a specific person the source might include something generic like “soldiers” or “police".
+Sometimes a citation will report general information about the alleged perpetrators of an act.
+For example, rather than state a unit or a specific person the citation might include something generic like “soldiers” or “police".
 In these cases we use the same methodology used assign a :ref:`unit:classifications:assertion` to assign a :ref:`incident:perpetrator:classifications:assertion`.
 The list of possible entries used in :ref:`incident:perpetrator:classifications:assertion` is the same for :ref:`unit:classifications:assertion`.

 .. admonition:: Example